Itsy Docs

 Downloading directly

 Click the Download button in the button group to immediately download a CSV based on the current filters and column configuration.
-No need to open the export panel first.
+The file is delivered as a ZIP archive named sales-overview-{from}-{to}.zip, where {from} and {to} reflect the date range of your filters.

 Sending by email

-Instead of downloading the CSV directly, you can have Itsy generate the export and email it to any address.
-This is useful for sharing reports with colleagues or scheduling regular data pulls.
+Instead of downloading the CSV directly, you can have the export generated and emailed to any address.
+This is useful for sharing reports with colleagues who do not have access to the system.

-- Click Deliver in the button group (or open the export panel and switch to the Deliver tab).
+1. Click Deliver in the button group, or open the export panel and switch to the Deliver tab.

-- Optionally add a message that will be included in the email.
+3. Optionally add a message to include in the email.

 The export is generated server-side and delivered as a CSV attachment.
 You receive a confirmation notification when the delivery is queued.